 They are the compound that is found in fish oil and can be consumed directly via fish oil pills.
-It has been a brain food for long time now, and is increasingly being used as a dietary supplement to remove the neurodegenerative diseases like Alzheimer’s.
-And recent study published in PLOS has shown that the same brain boosting effects can also work for perfectly healthy adults.
-Benefits of Omega-3 DHA/EPA include an improved ability to focus and it acts as a mood enhancer.
+It has been a brain food for a long time now and is increasingly being used as a dietary supplement to remove neurodegenerative diseases like Alzheimer’s.
+And the recent study published in PLOS has shown that the same brain-boosting effects can also work for perfectly healthy adults.
+Benefits of Omega-3 DHA/EPA include an improved ability to focus, and it acts as a mood enhancer.
 In terms of dosage, about 1,200 mg to 2,400 mg per day should suffice (about 1-2 fish oil pills).

 5. Dark Chocolate (Flavanols)

-Dark chocolate also known as cocoas found in chocolate contains flavanols, a phytochemical which has cognitive enhancing effects.
-It works through the action of antioxidant molecules, that stimulates brain perfusion and an array of other neurological processes in regions that involve learning and memory.
+Dark chocolate also is known as cocoas found in chocolate, contains flavanols, a phytochemical which has cognitive-enhancing effects.
+It works through the action of antioxidant molecules that stimulates brain perfusion and an array of other neurological processes in regions that involve learning and memory.
 Even though it is not as powerful as some of the other supplements listed here, dark chocolate is readily accessible and a treat to eat.

 6. Panax Ginseng (Asian Ginseng)

-It is found in mostly in southern France.
-It is an aromatic herb which boosts acetylcholine function.
+It is found mostly in southern France.
+It is an aromatic herb that boosts acetylcholine function.
 Studies have shown that it can help in enhancing memory and mood in healthy young adults, as well as having benefits for those with Alzheimer’s.
-Spanish sage has other beneficial attributes, which includes anxiolytic (calming), antioxidant, estrogenic, anti-depressive, and anti-inflammatory properties.
+Spanish sage has other beneficial attributes, which include anxiolytic (calming), antioxidant, estrogenic, anti-depressive, and anti-inflammatory properties.